 - Staple or tack it to the back of the frame.

-- You can write letters or draw shapes on the burlap for the child to sew over.
+- Learning Letters: You can write letters or draw shapes on the burlap for the child to sew over.

-- In a group situation make a cooperative sewing game.
+- Sewing as a Cooperative Art Activity: In a group situation, you can create a cooperative sewing game.
 Give each child a burlap covered frame.
 Give each child a different colored yarn.
 Put a timer on for 4 – 5 minutes.
-When the timer goes off hand your canvas to the person on your left and have them sew on that canvas.
+When the timer goes off hand your canvas to the person on your left and then have them sew on that canvas.
 Repeat until each canvas has been passed to each child.